Georgia–European Union relations: Ratification

+The EU-Georgia Association Agreement was ratified by legislative bodies of every single EU member state.
+Detailed ratification timeline and vote counts are outlined in the below collapsible list (click the "show" button to expand the list):

-Proposed European Union membership
+Accession of Georgia to the European Union

+On 12 January 2002, the European Parliament noted that Georgia may enter the EU in the future.

 The European Parliament passed a resolution in 2014 stating that "in accordance with Article 49 of the Treaty on European Union, Georgia, Moldova and Ukraine, as well as any other European country, have a European perspective and can apply for EU membership in compliance with the principles of democracy, respect for fundamental freedoms and human rights, minority rights and ensuring the rule of rights."
 Membership is welcomed by Georgians, with 77% of the population approving the government's goal to join the EU and only 11% opposing it.

 Georgia's former President Mikheil Saakashvili has expressed a desire for Georgia to join the EU.
 This view has been explicitly expressed on several occasions as links to the United States, EU and NATO have been strengthened in an attempt to move away from the Russian sphere of influence.
 Territorial integrity issues in Ajaria were dealt with after the Rose Revolution, when leader Aslan Abashidze was forced to resign in May 2004.
 However, unresolved territorial integrity issues have again risen to the forefront in South Ossetia and Abkhazia as a result of the 2008 South Ossetia War.
 On 11 November 2010, Georgian Deputy Prime Minister Giorgi Baramidze announced that Georgia wants to cooperate with Ukraine in their attempt to join the European Union.

 The European Parliament notes that in accordance with Article 49 of the Treaty with the EU, Georgia, Moldova and Ukraine, like any other European country, have a European perspective and can apply for EU membership in accordance with the principles of democracy - it said in a resolution of the European Parliament in Brussels, adopted at the last session before the elections to the European Parliament, which took place on 23–25 May 2014.

 Georgian Prime Minister Irakli Garibashvili said at a press conference in Brussels on 27 June 2014 that Georgia could be a full EU member within 5–10 years.
 However, he stressed that Georgia had not fixed a date for bidding for EU membership.

-The Ministry of Foreign Affairs of Georgia has submitted an action plan for achieve accession to the European Union.
-The commission received information about the implementation of the Georgia-EU Association Agreement and the National Action Plan for the Implementation of the Association Agenda.
-As it has pointed out during the meeting, the European side, both in the last year's meeting of the Georgia-EU Association Council and the report of the European Commission, commended the reforms of the Georgian Government aiming at the implementation of the Association Agreement.
-The meeting also adopted the 2017-2020 Government Strategy on Georgia's EU and NATO Integration Communications.